I’m not sure why anybody would argue with this statement, but people do.

-If we had universal healthcare, I’d be a lot less worried about my healthcare benefits and feel more free to focus on earning money.
+If we had universal healthcare, I’d be a lot less worried about my healthcare benefits and feel freer to focus on earning money.

-This isn’t a statement about the reality of my condition – I have FND and it is extremely stress-responsive.
+This isn’t a statement about the reality of my condition – I have Functional Neurological Disorder (FND) and it is extremely stress-responsive.
 But removing the fear of losing my healthcare would reduce my stress, and my worries wouldn’t be as severe.

 On the racial front, universal healthcare would allow all people the opportunity to get wellness checks and regular testing without fear of the bill sinking them into poverty and would help take the financial aspect of the fears out of the equation.

 That alone could save a huge number of lives.
-Many of the cancer issues mentioned above are partially due to less-frequent preventative screenings, and there’s a potential for universal healthcare programs to create more space for the deeper conversations about stress management and healthier diets to happen.
+Many of the cancer issues mentioned in this post’s sister article are partially due to less-frequent preventative screenings, and there’s a potential for universal healthcare programs to create more space for deeper conversations about stress management and healthier diets to happen.

 While not THE solution(we need sweeping change) going to a single-payer program would be a huge step towards fixing our broken healthcare system.

 Keep an eye on politics.
 Currently, getting a single-payer program is looking unlikely, as neither of the presumptive presidential candidates are endorsing such a program.

 Voting for senators or members of the House of Representatives who support single-payer programs may help, and asking for these social reforms may increase the chances of this occurring.